MikeWise2718/CampSim/readme.md

 ## Initialization Sequence
 Originally, we just had a single initialization call per manager, but eventually that simply did not work because of the interdependencies that came about as our application became more complex.
 The managers are statically initialized in the scene (to ease development since you can inspect and set variables without running the scene).
-They are not destroyed during the app (although they can be made subordinate to a single object if need be but I found it did not really help in anyway).
+They are not destroyed during the app (although they can be made subordinate to a single object if needed but I found it did not really help in anyway).
 We now have a multi-phase initialization during a new scene startup.
 This is done once per application invocation instance:
 -	`OneTime Initialization` – Initializations that is done once per application instance (CampSim invocation) and is scene independent.
 For example, `UiMan` finds all the objects that were manually placed in the `UiPrefab` and initializes its references to them.
 This will not ever change over the application lifetime.
-So these calls are not repeated. o	Current name and signature `Init0()` o	Name should change since `Init0` is not very descriptive o	Mostly consists of finding objects o	Should only be done once o	Should probably be done in manager awakes
+So these calls are not repeated.
+-	Current name and signature `Init0()`
+-	Name should change since `Init0` is not very descriptive
+-	Mostly consists of finding objects
+-	Should only be done once
+-	Should probably be done in manager awakes

-These are done every time we change a scenario, or we do a total refresh of a scene
+These are done every time we change a scenario, or we do a total refresh of a scene. <br>

 -	`Object Deletion` – Only significant when a prior scene was instantiated.
 Current objects in the various managers are deleted.
-The manager should come to a state that is indistinguishable on each startup. o	Current name is “DeleteBuildings”, “DeletePeople”, etc. o	Should give them all a common
+The manager should come to a state that is indistinguishable on each startup.
+  -	Current name is “DeleteBuildings”, “DeletePeople”, etc.
+  -	Should give them all a common

--	`LowLevel Initialization` – Scene Initialization of the LoweLevel Services o	Note that from this point `DataFileMan` and `LinkMan` and `CoordMan` need to be usable.
+-	`LowLevel Initialization` – Scene Initialization of the LoweLevel Services
+  -	Note that from this point `DataFileMan` and `LinkMan` and `CoordMan` need to be usable.

 -	`Value Initialization` – stored values are read from the `PlayerPref` so that settings can be retained in a scene.
-Additional initialization that depends only on those settings or is independent of those values can also optionally be performed. o	Current name and signature “InitializeMode(SceneSelE newregion)
+Additional initialization that depends only on those settings or is independent of those values can also optionally be performed.
+  -	Current name and signature “InitializeMode(SceneSelE newregion)

--	`Model Initialization` – The Model Mentees are created o	Current name and signature “SetMode(SceneSelE newregion)” o	Can rely on data from other modules that was set in value initialization
+-	`Model Initialization` – The Model Mentees are created
+  -	Current name and signature “SetMode(SceneSelE newregion)”
+  -	Can rely on data from other modules that was set in value initialization

 -	`Model Initialization Phase2`
-o	Various signatures
+  -	Various signatures
-o	Object Linking happens here – intramanager initialization that requires the objects to have been created in multiple modules is done
+  -	Object Linking happens here – intramanager initialization that requires the objects to have been created in multiple modules is done

 -	Graphic Object Initialization – gameobjects are created.
-Here we restrict ourselves to object creation that needs no inter manager communication, whereby most modules will need services from `LinkCloudMan` o	Has delete and create signatures o	TODO: Has a filter that can be set so that subsets can be handled
+Here we restrict ourselves to object creation that needs no inter manager communication, whereby most modules will need services from `LinkCloudMan`
+-	Has delete and create signatures
+-	TODO: Has a filter that can be set so that subsets can be handled

 ## Scene Updating
 During a scenario we can do various things – examples are: